Hafnium: Alloys

 Hafnium is used in alloys with iron, titanium, niobium, tantalum, and other metals.
-An alloy used for liquid-rocket thruster nozzles, for example the main engine of the Apollo Lunar Modules, is C103 which consists of 89% niobium, 10% hafnium and 1% titanium.
+An alloy used for liquid-rocket thruster nozzles, for example the main engine of the Apollo Lunar Modules, is C103 which consists of 89 % niobium, 10 % hafnium and 1 % titanium.

 Small additions of hafnium increase the adherence of protective oxide scales on nickel-based alloys.
 It thereby improves the corrosion resistance, especially under cyclic temperature conditions that tend to break oxide scales, by inducing thermal stresses between the bulk material and the oxide layer.
-An alloy that includes as little as 1% hafnium can withstand temperatures that are 50 C higher than the same alloy without hafnium.
+An alloy that includes as little as 1 % hafnium can withstand temperatures that are 50 C-change higher than the same alloy without hafnium.

 Microprocessors

 Hafnium-based compounds are employed in gates of transistors as insulators in the 45 nm (and below) generation of integrated circuits from Intel, IBM and others.
-Hafnium oxide-based compounds are practical high-k dielectrics, allowing reduction of the gate leakage current which improves performance at such scales.
+Hafnium oxide-based compounds are practical high-κ dielectrics, allowing reduction of the gate leakage current which improves performance at such scales.